-This Wednesday at Omeida Chinese Academy, teacher Icy gave an entertaining cultural lesson about the Mid-Autumn Festival and later demonstrated to the class how to make mooncakes.
+This Wednesday at Omeida Chinese Academy, teacher Icy gave a vivid culture lesson bout Mid-Autumn Festival.
 Mid-Autumn Festival is the second most important festival in China after Chinese New Year.
 To the Chinese, the festival means family reunion and harmony.
 It is celebrated when the moon is full, and Chinese people believe a full moon is a symbol of reunion, harmony, and happiness.
 The Mid-Autumn Festival is a harvest festival celebrated notably by the Chinese and Vietnamese peoples.
 The festival is held on the 15th day of the 8th month of the lunar calendar with a full moon at night, corresponding to late September to early October of the Gregorian calendar with a full moon at night.

 How do people celebrate the Mid Autumn Festival?